full-spectrum/neo4clj/docs/examples.md

 ### Find a single node in Neo4j

 The entry given to `find-node!` is a Node Lookup representation.
-To learn more about the Clojure Node Lookup representation see our [representations](representations.md) page

 ~~~clojure
 (client/find-node! conn {:ref-id "p"